gsa-oes/office-of-evaluation-sciences/_projects/1742-decreasing-energy-costs.md

 ## What was the impact?

 Energy use among the units that were sent any flyer (single- or multiple-tips) was 0.235 kWh per day lower than units that were not sent a flyer, but this difference was not statistically significant.
+Future work will build on this study to examine how informational communications can have greater impact on energy use and costs.

 <i>To verify the upload date of our Analysis Plan, <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/tree/master/assets/analysis">click here</a>.</i>